 PhD MSc BSc BA PGDip CPsychol

-Senior Data & Science Manager, Dementias Platform UK
+Senior Data Manager & Senior Scientist, Dementias Platform UK

 - DPUK Datathon scientific lead